aptible/support/source/topics/paas/how-can-i-whitelist-my-app-ip.md

 #### Background

-Your app is hosted in a private network (specifically, an AWS VPC) behind a single NAT gateway; all requests originating from your app will have that NAT's IP.
+Your app is hosted in a private network (specifically, an AWS VPC) behind a single NAT gateway.
+All requests originating from your app will have that NAT's IP address.
 This is _different_ from the IPs associated with your app's endpoints (VHOSTs) used for _inbound_ requests.

-For a given NAT gateway we typically maintain a pool of at least 2 IPs, one associated with it and one left unassociated on reserve.

-Your outbound IP address will generally not change unless Aptible migrates your stack to a new VPC--something we would only do for major release versions of our backend system--or due to a failure of the underlying instance.

-In the case of a migration, the Aptible ops team will coordinate with you and provide you with new IPs for whitelisting before the migration is performed.
-If required, we can also port your existing IP pool.

-In the case of an instance failure where we must replace the underlying instance, we will automatically failover to the unassociated IP.

-The IPs of your Aptible VHOSTs (what makes your app addressable) work differently.

-VHOSTs use AWS Elastic Load Balancers (ELBs) to provide high-availability load balancing across availability zones.
-The IPs associated with an ELB are _not_ guaranteed to be static.
+Your outbound IP address _may_ change for the following reasons:

+1. If Aptible migrates your stack to a new VPC.

+2. If there is a failure of the underlying EC2 instance.

+In either case, the new IP address will be taken from a pool of pre-defined IP addresses associated with your NAT gateway.
+This set will not change.

 #### Determining your Aptible stack's outbound IP address

-If you have `curl` installed in your Docker image and you want to retrieve this IP yourself, you can `aptible ssh` to your app and run `curl ipinfo.io`.
+If you have `curl` installed in your Docker image and you want to retrieve your stack's current IP yourself, you can `aptible ssh` to your app and run `curl ipinfo.io`.

-You can also request the IP addresses from [support](contact.aptible.com).
+For retreiving the other IP(s) in your stack's IP pool, send a request to [support](contact.aptible.com) and we will provide them for you.